pbaret/Game-of-Life/README.md

-# Game-of-Life
+# SFML Game Of Life

-C++ implementation of John Horton Conway's Game of Life using SFML library.
+My C++ implementation of John Horton Conway's Game of Life.

+> Code still needs to be cleant and documented.